 Pay Your Quarterly and State Income Taxes (and Start Planning for Next Time)

 Once you know your estimated tax payment for the quarter in question, you can submit your payment by phone, through the Electronic Federal Tax Payment System or on the IRS2Go app.
 In order to better prepare for next quarter, consider developing a process for devoting 30 percent of each paycheck to a savings account set aside for taxes.
-To make things even easier, you can use an automated service that helps you save and pay for taxes.

 But what about your state income taxes?
 Since the percentage of your salary that’s dedicated to these taxes depends on which state you live in, get familiar with the tax guidance your own state government offers.
 While eight states have flat tax rates on income, seven don’t impose any state income tax at all.
 The remaining 36 states require “that your income be taxed in various brackets at different rates that increase as your annual income increases.”
 Take a look at your state government’s website for more information on how to pay your state income taxes.